gr8sk8s/gemini-file-search/README.md

 - "What are the main findings in the research paper?"
 - "Summarize the key points from all documents"
 - "What does the document say about [specific topic]?"

+**If you downloaded the sample PDFs, try asking:**
+- "What are the key renewable energy trends mentioned in the reports?"
+- "What does the IRENA report say about solar energy capacity?"
+- "Compare the findings between the two renewable energy reports"
+- "What are the main challenges for renewable energy adoption?"

 ### Managing Documents